10 Midwest Plants for Instant Fall Color

 Yellow: Summersweet and Solomon's seal

-Summersweet (Clethra alnifolia), an ornamental, summer-flowering shrub, attracts butterflies and hummingbirds and boasts foliage that turns a clear golden yellow in the fall (left).
+Summersweet (Clethra alnifolia), an ornamental, summer-flowering shrub, attracts butterflies and hummingbirds and boasts foliage that turns a clear golden yellow in the fall (pictured).
 It's an adaptable plant that can handle most conditions, from full sun to full shade.
 Grows up to 8 feet tall.
 Zones 3-9.

 Solomon's Seal (Polygonatum biflorum), a perennial, offers arching stems of clear yellow fall foliage.
 It thrives in moist, well-drained soil and part shade or sun.
 Pretty white summer flowers are followed by black fruit.
 Most species grow 3-4 feet tall.
 Zones 3-9.